Philosophy

 Larger Vision

-Although the initial release of Sprouts focuses on templated static content, the vision is to enable people to operate a website where they can interact with visitors and foster a community.
+Although the initial release of Sprouts focuses on static content, the intent is to allow interacting with visitors and fostering a community.

 The internet, at its core, is a two-way communication medium.
 At minimum, we need to have: